isharaU/Email-Assistant/README.md

 * Automatically reads your email content
 * Lets you choose a tone (formal, friendly, casual, etc.)
-* Uses AI to draft a personalized reply
+* Uses AI to draft a personalized **Sinhala reply**
 * Works either through the web UI or directly in Gmail via a browser extension

 ---

 ## Chrome Extension: Email Writer Assistant

-The **Email Writer Assistant** is a Chrome extension that enhances Gmail with AI reply generation.
+The **Email Writer Assistant** is a Chrome extension that enhances Gmail with AI-generated Sinhala replies.

 ### Features

 * Adds an "AI Reply" button inside Gmail's compose toolbar
 * Sends the current email content to your backend API
-* Inserts the AI-generated response into the email compose area
+* Inserts the AI-generated **Sinhala response** into the email compose area

 ### Installation